 - Increasing carer confidence in using personal protective equipment (PPE) through development and promotion of training and guidance documents.7

 - Empowering patients and their carers to administer treatments, such as enemas and subcutaneous or intramuscular injections, for symptom relief.7

 - Enabling access to opportunities and guidance on how to provide feedback to supportive and palliative care providers.7

 Victorian COVID-19 Cancer Network.
-(2020).
-COVID19 and Cancer in Victoria: Approaches to advance care planning and other important discussions [Video].
-Accessed June 2020; https://www.viccompcancerctr.org/victorian-covid-19-cancer-network/webinars/
+COVID-19 and cancer in Victoria: approaches to advance care planning and other important discussions [video].
+2020.
+Available from: https://www.viccompcancerctr.org/victorian-covid-19-cancer-network/webinars/.

 Advance Care Planning Australia.
 Advance care planning in Aboriginal and Torres Strait Islander populations.
-Accessed: August 2020; https://www.advancecareplanning.org.au/for-health-and-care-workers/in-various-settings/advance-care-planning-in-aboriginal-and-torres-strait-islander-populations
+Kew, VIC: Advance Care Planning Australia; [cited 2020 August].
+Available from: https://www.advancecareplanning.org.au/understand-advance-care-planning/advance-care-planning-for-aboriginal-and-torres-strait-islander-peoples.